dhruvil1808/Operating-Systems/README.md

 # Operating-Systems
-Contains programs related to Operating systems Course
+Algorithms related to Operating System Design in c.